 Tuberous sclerosis complex (TSC) is rare genetic disease that can affect multiple organ systems.
-An estimated 2 million individuals are affected by TSC worldwide, with an approximate birth incidence rate of 1 in 6,000-10,000.^{1,2} All ethnicities and both sexes are affected.3 TSC is caused by loss of function mutations in the TSC1 and/or TSC2 gene.
-Around one-third of individuals with TSC inherit the mutations, whereas two-thirds carry spontaneous mutations.1 Hamartin and tuberin, the protein products of TSC1 and TSC2, respectively, bind with a third protein (TBC1D7) to form the TSC protein complex.3 Typically, this complex negatively regulates the mechanistic target of rapamycin (mTOR) signalling pathway, which in turn regulates activities such as cell growth and proliferation.1 In the absence of properly functioning hamartin and/or tuberin, enhanced mTOR activation results in unregulated cellular growth.
+An estimated two million individuals are affected by TSC worldwide, with an approximate birth incidence rate of 1 in 6 000-10 000.1,2 All ethnicities and both sexes are affected.3 TSC is caused by loss of function mutations in the TSC1 and/or TSC2 gene.
+Around one-third of individuals with TSC inherit the mutations, whereas two-thirds carry spontaneous mutations.
+Hamartin and tuberin, the protein products of TSC1 and TSC2, respectively, bind with a third protein (TBC1D7) to form the TSC protein complex.3 Typically, this complex negatively regulates the mechanistic target of rapamycin (mTOR) signalling pathway, which in turn regulates activities such as cell growth and proliferation.
+In the absence of properly functioning hamartin and/or tuberin, enhanced mTOR activation results in unregulated cellular growth.

-Clinical features of TSC are well characterized but can vary widely between individuals.1 Presentations of TSC have been found to involve any organ system.1 Examples of TSC features include renal angiomyolipomas (AMLs), pulmonary lymphangioleiomyomatosis (LAM), and hamartomas found throughout the body.^{1,2} Neurological manifestations of TSC include subependymal nodules (SENs), malformations of the cerebral cortex (tubers), subependymal giant cell astrocytomas (SEGA), epilepsy, and TSC-associated neuropsychiatric disorders (e.g., autism spectrum disorder; cognitive disability).^{1,2} AMLs are benign tumours comprised of smooth muscle and vascular and adipose tissue.2 Despite their benign nature, renal AMLs are the most common cause of TSC-related death due to the risk of hemorrhage and subsequent renal failure.^{2,4} Abnormal vasculature present in renal AMLs may cause weak spots in blood vessels, with AMLs >3 cm in diameter most at risk of causing hemorrhage.1 Consequently, renal AML
+Clinical features of TSC are well-characterized, but can vary widely between individuals.
+Presentations of TSC have been found to involve any organ system.1 Examples of TSC features include renal angiomyolipomas (AMLs), pulmonary lymphangioleiomyomatosis (LAM), and hamartomas found throughout the body.
+Neurological manifestations of TSC include subependymal nodules (SENs), malformations of the cerebral cortex (tubers), subependymal giant cell astrocytomas (SEGA), epilepsy, and TSC-associated neuropsychiatric disorders (e.g., autism spectrum disorder, cognitive disability).
+1,2 AMLs are benign tumors comprised of smooth muscle and vascular and adipose tissue.2 Despite their benign nature, renal AMLs are the most common cause of TSCrelated death due to the risk of hemorrhage and subsequent renal failure.
+Abnormal vasculature present in renal AMLs may cause weak spots in blood vessels, with AMLs >3 cm in diameter most at risk of causing hemorrhage.
+1 Consequently, renal AML management is an important area of focus for TSC clinical management and research.

-Embolization is the first line of treatment for acute bleeding in AMLs, and is successful by blocking blood supply to the tumour.1 In a pre-emptive attempt to prevent this bleeding, systemic mTOR inhibitor (mTORi) therapy is the preferred method.1 Compared to embolization, mTORi therapy better avoids collateral damage to normal renal tissue which may exacerbate risk of later impaired renal function.
+Embolization is the first line of treatment for acute bleeding in AMLs, and is successful by blocking blood supply to the tumor.
+In a pre-emptive attempt to prevent this bleeding, systemic mTOR inhibitor (mTORi) therapy is the preferred method.
+Compared to embolization, mTORi therapy better avoids collateral damage to normal renal tissue, which may exacerbate risk of later impaired renal function.
 Everolimus is an orally ingested mTORi used to manage AML size.
-The effectiveness of everolimus in reducing AML volume has been reported in the literature, which has shown support of its use.^{1,5}
+The effectiveness of everolimus in reducing AML volume has been reported in the literature, which has shown support for its use.
+1,5

 The threshold for initiating everolimus therapy remains uncertain.
-International guidelines published in 2013 recommend pre-emptively treating lesions that are >3 cm in diameter and still growing.1 These recommendations state that regular surveillance should be used for AMLs not meeting these criteria.
-However, recent papers have presented qualitative data to argue against triggering active treatment of AMLs based on size thresholds alone.^{6,7} The objective of this study was to evaluate the appropriateness of initiating everolimus therapy in TSC patients with asymptomatic AMLs based on established AML treatment criteria, while also assessing patient experiences with side effects and other treatment burdens.
+International guidelines published in 2013 recommend pre-emptively treating lesions that are >3 cm in diameter and still growing.
+These recommendations state that regular surveillance should be used for AMLs not meeting these criteria.
+However, recent papers have presented qualitative data to argue against triggering active treatment of AMLs based on size thresholds alone.

+The objective of this study was to evaluate the appropriateness of initiating everolimus therapy in TSC patients with asymptomatic AMLs based on established AML treatment criteria, while also assessing patient experiences with side effects and other treatment burdens.
 A qualitative approach was used to allow for a greater focus on TSC patient perspectives, which is poorly represented in the available literature.